abpuccini/employee-database-research/README.md

-# Employee Database: A Mystery in Two Parts
+# A Mystery in Two Parts

 ## Background